 1.2.
 Proposal Time Limit: Each bidding firm shall commit that the proposal is valid and accurate for 30 days from the closing date of March 22nd, 2023.

 1.3.
-Selection Process: PICS reserves the right to accept or reject any proposal.
-PICS will review all applications; the award will be based on a review of the proposals against all evaluation criteria and will not necessarily be awarded on the lowest price offered.
+Selection Process: PICS Society reserves the right to accept or reject any proposal.
+PICS Society will review all applications; the award will be based on a review of the proposals against all evaluation criteria and will not necessarily be awarded on the lowest price offered.
 Each firm will be provided with fair access to information, as requested by email or in writing (attn.: Audit at Judy.pavlovic@pics.bc.ca ).

 Additional written materials, to ascertain the qualification of applicant, may be requested.